Pleasse check the required documentation carefully before you apply.

 ||If you reside within our area of jurisdiction (Northland, Auckland, Waikato, Bay of Plenty regions or Ruapehu District), you can apply at the Consulate-General of Japan in Auckland.

 If you reside outside of these areas, please contact either the Embassy of Japan in Wellington, or Consular Office of Japan in Christchurch.
 However, if circumstances make it impossible for you to apply in Wellington or Christchurch, please contact us to make an arrangement in advance.
 In some cases we may not be able to process your application.
+Please note that you will be asked to have your fingerprints taken at NZ Post or local police.

 *Applications should be made in person (we cannot accept applications by another person on the applicant's behalf).